Kolman-Freecss/AI-TPS-HDRP/README.md

 - Clone this repo
 - Import all the packages from Unity Asset Store inside the AssetPacks folder
     - Check the manifest.json file to see the packages used

+## Notes

+- Several systems are on a private repo, so they are not included in this repo.
+- Some assets are not included in this repo, due to licensing issues.

 ---